-Our Master of Applied Statistics program was created in response to a growing need for trained statisticians in government and industry.
-Our MAS degree covers a wide range of topics and gives students a diverse range of skills that they can bring to the workplace upon graduation.
+Our Master of Applied Statistics program was created in response to a growing need for trained statisticians and data scientists in government and industry.
+Our M.A.S. degree covers a wide range of topics and gives students a diverse range of skills that they can bring to the workplace upon graduation.

-The MAS program begins with a three week “boot camp” session, which provides students with math and computing skills that they will need in their coursework.
+The on-campus M.A.S. program begins with a three week skills course that begins in early August, which provides students with math and computing skills that they will need in their coursework.
+(The online students take these skills courses during the 12-week summer session.)
 This puts students on equal footing, so that our courses can begin on Day 1 with important skills and information that the students will need in order to work as a practicing statistician.
-We immerse our MAS students in topics in applied statistics.
-In less than a year, students gain a solid background in regression analysis, generalized regression, statistical learning and data mining, experimental design and nested designs, statistical simulation and data visualization, industrial/organizational statistics (six sigma), Bayesian statistics, survey sampling, time series, nonparametric statistics, multivariate analysis, and quantitative reasoning skills.
+We immerse our M.A.S. students in applied topics they will be able to use extensively in the workplace.
+In less than a year, students gain a solid background in topics such as regression analysis, generalized regression, statistical learning and data mining, machine learning, experimental design and nested designs, statistical simulation and data visualization, data base management, industrial/organizational statistics (six sigma), Bayesian statistics, survey sampling, time series, nonparametric statistics, multivariate analysis, and quantitative reasoning skills.
 Computer applications are built into every course, so that students come out of the program with solid computing skills in statistical computing programs such as SAS, R, Minitab, JAGS and openBUGS.
+Students also complete a course which addresses the soft skills needed to work collaboratively with non-data scientists.

 After students have completed all of their other courses, they complete a capstone consulting practicum/project.
 This project involves direct interaction with a client, formal definition of a study question(s), thorough analysis of the available data, and a formal report of the findings, including appropriate tables and graphs.
 Additionally, the students present the results of the analysis to the client and answer questions the client may have regarding the analysis.
 This project gives students the opportunity to experience solving a real world problem with a real client.